Zac0511/Puter-AI-PWA/README.md

 > [!WARNING]
 > Guest accounts only have 300 credits.
 If you want to send a lot of messages, it is recommended to use a Puter account.

-If you want to use your already existing Puter account, or sign out, click the `Settings` button, then click `Log out of your Puter account`
+If you want to use your already existing Puter account, or sign out, click the `Settings` button, then click `Log out of your Puter account`.

-If you want to create a Puter account, go to [puter.com](https://puter.com)
+If you want to create a Puter account, go to [puter.com](https://puter.com).

 ## Compatibility
 As the Puter AI PWA is a **progressive web app**, it is :